ichiro-wang/Portfolio-Tracker/README.md

 - Created containerized development and testing environment
 - See [here](docker-compose.dev.yml) for dev environment
+  - Dockerfiles for frontend and backend in respective folders
 - See [here](docker-compose.test.yml) for test environment
+  - Using local Postgres database for testing

 ## Deployment